 Complete CPE requirements

 In order to maintain your CPA license in Connecticut, you need to meet CPE requirements.
-If, however, you hold a certificate or a registered certificate but not a license, CPEs aren’t required.
-Each year, you must complete the following:
+CPEs can be earned by attending approved lectures, seminars, or online courses in relevant areas.
+For instance, you could earn credits for studying Business Law, Economics, Auditing, Financial Accounting, or Public Accounting, to name a few.
+The state Board of Accountancy will approve CPE courses, as will the AICPA.
+If, however, you hold a CPA certificate or a registered certificate but not a license, CPEs aren’t required.
+Note that as long as you maintain your license you should never have to take the CPA exam again.
+Each year, any licensed CPA must complete the following:

 - 40 CPE credits, including 16 hours in attest or compilation services.